 The Yankees & the NFL

-(I originally ran this piece on Super Sunday in 2017 for the It’s About the Money Yankees site and I have run it on Super Sunday ever since.
-Of note – all the archives from It’s About The Money can be found by clicking the Popular Content Tab at the top of the page.
+I originally ran this piece on Super Sunday in 2017 for the It’s About the Money Yankees site.
+All the archives for It’s About The Money can be found by clicking the Popular Content Tab at the top of the page.
 This passage comes from my manuscript, “The Least Among Them,” which is currently seeking a publisher.)

-As we await the Super Bowl, let’s jump into Yankees history and look at the connections between the New York Yankees and professional football.
+As we await the Sunday Night Baseball, let’s jump into Yankees history and look at the connections between the New York Yankees and professional football.
 These connections go back to the early days of both sports.
 While some of the players’ names in this passage will be familiar to sports enthusiasts, this essay includes the story of one of the least remembered New York sports legends of all time.

 In the late 1920’s, one of the most famous stars in sports played professionally for the New York Yankees.
 This player was better known by his nickname than his given name.
 He set records and his exploits on the field were often times larger than life.
 This player was considered a legend at the time, and, of course, still is today.
 During those years, it could be said that this player was his sport’s greatest star.
 After his playing career, this player was also among the very first athletes enshrined in his sport’s Hall-of-Fame.